UniversalDependencies/docs/_usd/mwe.md

 Je préfère prendre un dessert plutôt qu' une entrée. \n I prefer getting a dessert rather than an appetizer mwe(plutôt, qu')
 </div>

+We are still developing conventions for headship in an mwe.
+At the moment, practice is a combination of choosing the main word that would be the head on an attempted analytical analysis, such as for <i>as well as</i> and simply choosing the leftmost word as head.